-On behalf of the Administration, Faculty and Staff of the Hanover Middle School, I am excited to welcome you to the 2015-2016 school year.
+On behalf of the Administration, Faculty and Staff of the Hanover Middle School, I am excited to welcome you to the 2016-2017 school year.
 The Mission of HMS is to establish a safe learning environment that fosters respect, responsibility, perseverance, and support for all learners.
 This mission sets the foundation for student academic, social, and emotional growth and success.

 Hanover Middle School is a community where all stakeholders strive for and expect excellence.
-In the 2015-2016 school year we are going to continue on with these high expectations and work everyday to grow to meet and exceed these expectations.
+In the 2016-2017 school year we are going to continue on with these high expectations and work everyday to grow to meet and exceed these expectations.
 As a school community, we have an understanding of grit and rigor and can correlate their meanings to success and opportunity.

 As a Hanover Middle School student, the expectation is that you are respectful and responsible while challenging yourself to make the most of your middle school experience.
 You come to school each day to expand your academic and social toolbox.
 Enjoying your middle school years is an absolute priority but that enjoyment goes hand-in-hand with responsibility and hard work.
+Our goal each and every day is to improve ourselves.